moderndatacompany/dataos.info/docs/interfaces/bifrost_new/use_cases.md

 These Use-Cases can be broken down into smaller, more granular permissions, or bundled together.
 For instance, if a user has access to read lenses, it's likely they should also have access to manage lenses, as managing encompasses the ability to create and update lenses, in addition to reading them.
 Each use-case may involve predicates such as delete, get, patch, and post, which collectively determine the actions a user can perform.

-Assigning a use case proves especially valuable in scenarios where granting access to the entire set of entities associated with a role is not desired.
+Assigning a use-case proves especially valuable in scenarios where granting access to the entire set of entities associated with a role is not desired.
 Instead, it enables a highly restricted set of permissions tailored to a specific task.

 For instance, if a data analyst or user within your company needs to query a specific dataset within a collection, granting access to all datasets in that collection is not advisable.
-In such cases, assigning a use case to that particular user appears more appropriate.
+In such cases, assigning a use-case to that particular user appears more appropriate.
+By granting access to a specific dataset, you achieve a higher level of granularity in data access.
+Further refinement of data access can be achieved through authorization atoms.

 The ‘Use-Cases’ tab in Bifrost lists all the possible actions needed to perform on various services and applications of DataOS as shown in figure 1.